google/lovefield/docs/dd/02_data_store.md

-#Lovefield Design Document
+# Lovefield Design Document

-## Backstore
+## 2. Data Store

-In the beginning of Lovefield design, it was identified that two different backstore needs to exist: a persistent backstore for applications that need persistence, and a volatile in-memory backstore for remaining applications and for testing purposes.
-By defining the interface of backstore, we hope that the need to use persistent backstore in tests can be vastly reduced, and backstores can be swapped for better testability.
+In the beginning of Lovefield design, it was identified that two different data stores need to exist: a persistent backstore for applications that need persistence, and a volatile in-memory backstore for remaining applications and for testing purposes.
+By defining the interface of `lf.raw.BackStore`, the need to use persistent backstore in tests is vastly reduced, and data stores can be swapped for better test-ability.

 > #### Why not persistent storage in testing?
 > One cruel fact of testing is that tests can fail, which is the reason why